Recruitment

 • for maintaining the security of our computer networks and systems;

-• for CCTV and access control systems, e.g. to maintain the security of our offices and ensure the safety of our staff, and also to record and evidence the dates and times individuals (e.g. applicants) enter and leave our premises;
+• for CCTV and access control systems, e.g. to maintain the security of our offices and ensure the safety of our colleagues, and also to record and evidence the dates and times individuals (e.g. applicants) enter and leave our premises;

-• to monitor or record telephone and video conversations or other communications between you and us.
+• To monitor or record telephone and video conversations or other communications between you and us.
 Recordings of telephone and video conversations may take place without the use of a warning tone.
 We use these recordings (or transcripts of them):

 • for training and quality purposes;